among/fusus/fusus/docs/about/transcription.md

 ## Span

-Logical/physical unit: a strectch of text with the same writing direction.
+Logical/physical unit: a stretch of text with the same writing direction.
 Whenever the writing direction reverses, a new span is started.